Yury Glikin: “Deal-Making is a People's Endeavor.”

 PEOPLE HAVE ASCRIBED MORE VALUE TO THE EXISTING PARTNERSHIPS AND INVESTED HEAVILY INTO MAKING THOSE DEALS AS MEANINGFUL AS POSSIBLE, FROM BOTH SIDES.

-How did the outbreak of COVID-19 affect the process, dynamics, and the timelines of deal making?
+How did the outbreak of COVID-19 affect the process, dynamics, and timelines of deal-making?

 However, I feel two things have happened in the process:

 - People have ascribed more value to the existing partnerships and invested heavily into making those deals as meaningful as possible, from both sides.